ar6aaz/cloudfront-dos-checker/README.md

 # Usage

-The tool accepts a txt file that has URLs in the format https://target.com
+The script accepts a txt file that has URLs in the format https://target.com

 > python dos_checker.py urls.txt